Connecticut General Statutes § 14-227a – Operation While Under the Influence of Liquor of Drug While Having an Elevated Blood Alcohol Content

 Many first-time DUI offenders who are charged with a violation of Connecticut General Statutes § 14-227a use the alcohol education program, which is a pretrial Connecticut diversionary program.
 The AE program usually involves taking alcohol education classes and a victim impact panel.
 Successful completion of the program leads to a dismissal of the charges against you.
 Since courts and state's attorneys take DUI offenses seriously, it is important to utilize the services of an experienced Connecticut DUI attorney to prepare for and argue your AE program application.Penalties

-For a first time offender, you can face up to a year in jail, 2 days of which is mandatory minimum time, a fine of $500 to $2,000, the loss of your driver's license for 45 days, be required to have an interlock device in your vehicle for a period of one year, and perform 100 hours of community service.
-This is a Class A misdemeanor.
+For a first time offender, you can face up six-months in jail, 2 days of which is mandatory minimum time, a fine of $500 to $2,000, the loss of your driver's license for 45 days, be required to have an interlock device in your vehicle for a period of one year, and perform 100 hours of community service.

 For a second offense within 10 years of a prior conviction for C.G.S. § 14-227a it is a felony for which you are exposed to up to two years in jail, 120 days of which is mandatory minimum time, a fine of $1,000 to $4,000, the loss of your driver's license for 45 days, be required to have an ignition interlock device in your vehicle for a period of three years, and perform 100 hours of community service.
 This is an unclassified felony.Criminal Defense for DUI in Violation of C.G.S. § 14-227a